Daniel Ricciardo’s F1 career looks doomed again – and he can have no complaints

 Asked further if he believed this weekend would be his last in F1, he replied: “I would say no but also we know how the sport works.
 I’ve been around for too long.
 What’s crazy about the sport is if I go and get a podium this weekend then I’m probably the hottest thing in the sport.
 That’s the kind of merry-go-round we are on and I know it can change so quickly.”

-A podium would be a stretch; a top-10, points finish would be more feasible.
+A podium would be a stretch; a top-10 finish would be more feasible.
 Unfortunately, that’s something he’s only managed three times this season (four if you include the sprint in Miami).
-By contrast, Tsunoda – whose spot at RB has already been confirmed for 2025 – has finished in the top-10 seven times.
+By contrast, Tsunoda – whose spot at RB has already been confirmed for 2025 – has finished in the top 10 seven times.

 Ricciardo’s displays this season have been a microcosm of his last five years in F1, ever since he made the ill-advised decision to leave Red Bull at the end of 2018.
 Forgettable stints at Renault and McLaren followed and even a shock win at Monza in 2021 could not dissuade McLaren chief Zak Brown from looking elsewhere, opting rather cruelly for a younger, fresher Australian in Oscar Piastri.